Table of Contents

 - If you can contain a data breach in 200 days or fewer, you can save $1.12 million on average.

 It’s compelling cost justification for reducing resolution time and fortifying security postures to avoid breaches altogether.

-Yet cyber resiliency remains elusive despite increasing budgets and the high number of security tools in use.
+Yet cyber resilience remains elusive despite increasing budgets and the high number of security tools in use.
 According to IBM's most recent Cyber Resilient Organization Study, 45% of respondents say their companies use more than 20 security tools, yet 70% say they don’t have the right number of cybersecurity tools.
-That’s because cyber resiliency is not a tools issue.
+That’s because cyber resilience is not a tools issue.

-The same report found that the top three reasons why cyber resiliency has not improved are all operational issues:
+The same report found that the top three reasons why cyber resilience has not improved are all operational issues:

 - Inability to reduce silo and turf issues.

 - Lack of visibility into applications and data assets.